 If Toronto is your port of entry to Canada: Pearson International Airport (Code:YYZ)

-- The best way to travel to Sudbury is to book a connecting flight, there are 8 flights daily from early-morning to late-night.
+- The best way to travel to Sudbury is to book a connecting flight, there are multiple flights every day.

 - To book with Air Canada please visit: www.aircanada.com